lvgl/lv_port_pc_vscode/README.md

 * **Developer friendly** because much easier and faster to debug on PC

 ## Requirements
-This project is configured for VSCode and only tested on Linux, although this may work on OSx or WSL.
+This project is configured for [VSCode](https://code.visualstudio.com) and only tested on Linux, although this may work on OSx or WSL.
 It requires a working version of GCC, GDB and make in your path.

 To allow debugging inside VSCode you will also require a GDB [extension](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) or other suitable debugger.

-* **SDL** a low level driver library to use graphics, handle mouse, keyboard etc.
+All the requirements have been pre-configured in the [.workspace](simulator.code-workspace) file (simply open the project by doubleclick on this file).

+The project can use **SDL** or **X11** as LVGL display driver for lowlevel graphics/mouse/keyboard support.
+This can be defined in the [Makefile](Makefile#L8).
+Please make sure the selected library is installed in the system (check [Install graphics driver](#install-graphics-driver)).

 ## Usage